OWASP/www-project-top-10-for-large-language-model-applications/0_5_vulns/_template.md

 A brief description of the vulnerability that includes its potential effects such as system compromises, data breaches, or other security concerns.

-**Labels/Tags:** (**Mandatory**)
+**Labels/Tags:**

-A bullet-separated list of labels (AKA tags) that can be used to distinguish associated terminology or phrases to the description of your vulnerability.
-If !>1 label is available based on your submission, ensure this is entered on at least one bullet point.
+A list that can be used to distinguish associated terminology or phrases to the description of your vulnerability.
+This will help with sorting through related submissions.

 > _A common example: Prompt Injection" can also be also described or referred to as "Prompt Hacking", "Jailbreaking" etc_